 Carousel at Regent’s Park

-This carousel is located in Regent’s Park and is a popular spot for families and children during the summer months.
+This carousel is located in Regent’s Park and is a popular spot for families and children in summer.

 Carousel at Greenwich Park